-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P IA.
+VOTE BY INTERNET - www.proxyvote.com Use the internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
 Eastern Time the day before the cut-off date or meeting date.
-Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction for instruction for the proxy of the
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.